06/05/11 - 14h27

 The 16 Most Common Brazilian Taxes

-Brazil is known for charging a high tax burden from its citizens and companies established.
-We will provide an overview of the most common taxes in Brazil, dividing them into Federal, State and Municipal taxes.
+Brazil is known for having a high tax burden on its citizens and companies.
+We will provide an overview of the most common taxes in Brazil, dividing them into Federal, State and Municipal.

 Taxes are an important part of doing business in Brazil.
 In fact, more than half of the inquiries we receive from our readers are related to taxation.

-Although this round-up of the 16 most common taxes in Brazil is giving you a high-level overview of what taxes will apply when doing business in Brazil, we strongly urge you to contact taxation experts that can evaluate your business case.
+Although this round-up of the 16 most common taxes in Brazil will give you a high-level overview of what taxes apply when doing business in Brazil, we strongly urge you to contact taxation experts that can evaluate your business case.

 Some of the taxes mentioned below are cumulative and others might be refundable if special conditions are met.

-CIDE is the abbreviation for Contribuição e Intervenção no Domínio Econômico and corresponds to the economic domain intervention contribution and it applies to royalty payments, technology transfers and compensation of technology supply, and technical assistance.
+CIDE applied over remittances to other countries is the abbreviation for Contribuição e Intervenção no Domínio Econômico and corresponds to the economic domain intervention contribution and it applies to royalty payments, technology transfers and compensation of technology supply, and technical assistance.

-It must be paid by those who import or commercialize items and assets covered by the tax.
+It must be paid by companies that import or commercialise items and assets covered by the tax.

 Rate: 10%